lilygoose89/coco/_drafts/does-thailand-have-a-digital-nomad-visa.md

   - /assets/images/passport.jpg
 author: Lily
 categories:
-  - Chiang Mai
+  - Resources
 comments: false
 tags:
+  - Visa
+  - SMART Visa
+  - Digital Nomad Visa
+  - resources
 ---

 The responsible traveler who likes to plan things (so they don't, you know, get denied entry and deported and stuff) may wonder "how do digital nomads live in Chiang Mai long term?" or "does Thailand have a special visa for digital nomads?"

-The short answers are "by skirting immigration laws and bending visa restrictions" and "no." Given Thailand's popularity both as a stop on round-the-world tours and a long-term base for location-independent workers, this may come as a surprise.
+The short answers are "by skirting immigration laws and bending visa restrictions" and "no."

+Given Thailand's popularity both as a stop on round-the-world tours and a long-term base for location-independent workers, this may come as a surprise.
 Those who have spent some time in the kingdom, however, will know that grey areas in laws and enforcement are pretty normal here.

-&nbsp;

-&nbsp;
+The visa options open to digital nomads pretty much depend on 1) how long you want to stay in Thailand, 2) what country your passport is from and 3) where you're currently located.
+How much you have to spend on a visa and vis services is also relevant, but that really only applies to those who want to be in Thailand long term.

+In this post, we'll break down the top visa options for digital nomads in Thailand, explain some of the who and hows, and link you to recommended resources for further reading or assistance.

 ## A Digital Nomad's Visa Options in Thailand

+For a little background, here's a list of the visa and residency options used by digital nomads to live and work in Thailand:

 * Tourist Visa
 * Business Visa